-The relevant regulations for real estate investors are those of the federal provinces governing land purchase by foreign nationals.
-Natural persons from and entities in member states of the European Union or signatory states of the Agreement on the European Economic Area have the same status as domestic persons and entities.
+The relevant regulations for real estate investors are those of the federal states governing land purchases by foreign nationals.
+Natural persons from and entities registered in member states of the European Union or signatory states of the Agreement on the European Economic Area have the same status as domestic persons and entities.

-The transfer of property rights to foreign investors may be subject to approval under the respective law on land acquisition by foreigners.
-Every federal province in Austria has its own provisions and regulations.
-Therefore, the restrictions in this regard and the approval procedure for the acquisition of land plots by foreign investors may vary depending on where the target property is situated.
+The transfer of property rights to foreign investors may be subject to approval under the respective laws.
+Every federal state in Austria has its own provisions and regulations.
+Therefore, the restrictions in this regard and the approval procedure for the acquisition of land by foreign investors may vary depending on where the property is situated.
 Without the required approval, a transfer of ownership cannot be registered in the land register.
-As the piece of real estate is usually only acquired by registration in the land register, such approval is mandatory.
-Natural persons from and entities registered in member states of the European Union or signatory states of the Agreement on the European Economic Area have the same status as domestic persons and entities.